What you need to eat (and drink) for good gut health – and why it’s important

 Digestive health is so important but often overlooked.
 Our diet plays a key role in healthy digestion – not forgetting other factors such as regular physical activity, limiting toxins from alcohol intake and cigarette smoking.

 It’s easy to be seduced by ‘detoxing’ products found online in the form of teas, powders or pills, but these ‘quick fixes’ aren’t backed by science, can be misleading and in no way substitute a healthy balanced diet.
+For a reliable, science-based and highly-recommended option for your detoxification needs, check out Green Detox.

 Photo by Dominik Martin